BirnadinErick/react/README.md

 - add loader to indicate next step
 - in color change, button should be clicked another time to trigger the result
 - revisit the logic to end the game loop
+- in num in order, first after refresh gets retriggered again

 ## Lesons learned.